Volunteering is giving your time without getting paid. Volunteers don't replace paid staff, but add value to organisations.

-It's worth your while to take a bit of time to learn about volunteering.
-There could be things that surprise you, even if you’re not a 'first timer'.
+Take some time to learn about volunteering.
+There could be things that surprise you, even if it's not your first time.

-Most organisations have a checking process to protect volunteers and service users and to make sure your character and skills match the position.
-Typically organisations will ask you to provide identification, a reference letter or contact details of referees.
+Most organisations have a checking process to protect volunteers and service users, and to make sure your character and skills match the position.
+Organisations will ask you to provide identification, and often a reference letter or contact details of referees.

-For volunteer roles that involve people working with vulnerable groups - eg children, aged or people with a disability - you may also need to undergo further screening such as a criminal history report or screening assessment.
+For volunteer roles that involve working with vulnerable groups - e.g children, aged or people with a disability - you may also need to undergo further screening such as a criminal history report or screening assessment.

 Code of conduct

 A code of conduct guides the organisation’s responsible and ethical behaviour, and may also reflect the philosophy of an organisation.
-Volunteers will be expected to conduct themselves in a manner consistent with an organisation’s philosophy.
+Volunteers are expected to conduct themselves in a manner consistent with an organisation’s philosophy.

 If you become unhappy with your role, discuss this with your volunteer supervisor.
-In such cases, you are encouraged to follow your host organisation’s formal complaint or grievance procedure.
+You're encouraged to follow your host organisation’s formal complaint or grievance procedure.

 Work health and safety

-If the organisation you volunteer for employs anyone to carry out paid work, you (as a volunteer) are covered by work health and safety (WHS) laws and you have responsibilities under those laws.
+If the organisation you volunteer for also has paid employees, you, as a volunteer, are covered by work health and safety (WHS) laws, and you have responsibilities under those laws.

-If the organisation is made up only of volunteers working together for a community purpose, the organisation and its volunteers are not covered by WHS laws.
+If the organisation only has volunteers working together for a community purpose, the organisation and its volunteers are not covered by WHS laws.

-Check if the organisation you are volunteering for has insurance that will cover you if you are in an accident or injured while you are volunteering.
+Check if the organisation has insurance that will cover you if you're in an accident or injured while you're volunteering.

-It's the organisation's responsibility to ensure that appropriate insurance cover is provided to protect volunteers of the organisation.
+It's the organisation's responsibility to have appropriate insurance cover to protect its volunteers.

 Mutual obligation requirements

-Volunteering may be one of the options presented to you in order to meet mutual obligation requirements for Centrelink payments.
-For more information, visit the Centrelink website, contact your Centrelink community work coordinator or job network member, or telephone 13 24 68.
+Volunteering may help you meet your requirements for Centrelink payments.
+Visit the Centrelink website, contact your Centrelink community work coordinator or job network member, or call 13 24 68 for more information.